Night Sweats

 Black Cohosh

 Straddling the natural treatments and the night sweats remedies sections is black cohosh.
 Black cohosh, or scientifically, Actaea racemosa, is an herbal remedy created from the roots and rhizomes of this herbaceous perennial plant.
-This would be considered an alternative therapy as the science supporting its use is inconsistent and controversial.
+This is considered an alternative therapy as the science supporting its use is inconsistent and controversial, but this remains one of the most commonly used of the natural remedies for night sweats in women.

-It is primarily used for women, menopause and even premenstrual tension.
-Its origin as a therapy derive from its use by Native Americans for alleged anti-inflammatory, sedative and pain-relieving properties.
+It is primarily used for women either going through menopause or experiencing premenstrual tension.
+Its origin as a therapy derives from its use by Native Americans for alleged anti-inflammatory, sedative and pain-relieving properties.

-I will write a whole page on the black cohosh phenomenon because it has become so popular, but I want to be clear that I am not personally recommending it.
-I know a couple people that swear by it, but it didn’t personally work for me and I am a little skeptical about its legitimacy as a therapy.
+I will write a whole page on the black cohosh phenomenon because it has become so popular.
+I am not personally recommending it, although I know a few people who swear by it.

 Simple, Natural Night Sweat Relief

-Once simple night sweat cure — or cure for excessive perspiration (hyperhidrosis) of any sort is to place a cool glass, cool, damp wash cloth or run some cool water over your wrists.
-This is a really neat and genuinely useful trick that will quickly provide your body an overall cooled sensation.
+One simple night sweat cure — or cure for excessive perspiration of any sort is to place a cool glass, a cool, damp wash cloth or run cool water over your wrists.
+This is a really neat and genuinely useful trick that will quickly provide your body an overall cooling sensation.
 I kept a small bowl near my bed with a clean wash cloth and a bunch of ice cubes.
-When I felt hot, I reached for the wash cloth and held it against my wrist or wrists.
+When I felt hot, I reached for the wash cloth and held it against my wrists.

 Another simple, natural way to find some relief in the night is to use lighter, more breathable fabric for your pajamas and your bed sheets.
 Further down, I discuss some other products and devices along this line that can provide natural relief without resorting to drugs.